creator synthesis · MMXXVI 10 of 12 months · 29 citations

 November

-early dry season / high season begins
+early winter / high season begins

 HIGHLIGHTS